 PS: I did not make this part of Step by Step as I thought it was more about a trend than personal growth.

-I'm a writer of sci-fi and fantasy.
-I write screenplays, novels and short stories.
-I also work as a writing consultant for upcoming writers.
-My specialty is mythology, world building and psychology.
+JH Lillevik is a writer of sci-fi and fantasy.
+He writes screenplays, novels and short stories.
+He also works as a writing consultant for upcoming writers.
+His specialty is mythology, world building and psychology.